golang-design/research/content/posts/cgo-handle.md

-*_If you are interested and think this is a serious issue, feel free to [CC us](mailto:hi[at]golang.design) when you send a CL, it would also interesting for us to read your excellent approach._
+*_If you are interested and think this is a serious issue, feel free to [CC us](mailto:hi[at]golang.design) when you send a CL, it would also be interesting for us to read your excellent approach._

 ## Further Reading Suggestions